Lord–bondsman dialectic: Interpretations

 Hegel's discussion of the dialectic of the Master and Slave is an attempt to show that asymmetric recognitive relations are metaphysically defective, that the norms they institute aren't the right kind to help us think and act with—to make it possible for us to think and act.
 Asymmetric recognition in this way is authority without responsibility, on the side of the Master, and responsibility without authority, on the side of the Slave.
 And Hegel's argument is that unless authority and responsibility are commensurate and reciprocal, no actual normative statuses are instituted.
 This is one of his most important and certainly one of his deepest ideas, though it's not so easy to see just how the argument works.

 Alexandre Kojève's unique interpretation differs from this.
 His reading of the lord-bondsman dialectic substituted Hegel's epistemological figures with anthropological subjects to explain how history is defined by the struggle between masters and slaves.
 For Kojève, people are born and history began with the first struggle, which ended with the first masters and slaves.
 A person is always either master or slave; and there are no real humans where there are no masters and slaves.
 Prior to this struggle, he maintained that the two forces are in animal state or what Hegel called as natural existence but only the slave would remain in the animal state afterwards.
 Kojève argued that, in order to end this interaction, both must be dialectically overcome.
 For the slave, it requires revolutionary transformation or the negation of the world as it is given.
 In the process, he does not only transform himself but also the world by creating new conditions.
 History comes to an end when the difference between master and slave ends, when the master ceases to be master because there are no more slaves and the slave ceases to be a slave because there are no more masters.
 A synthesis takes place between master and slave: the integral citizen of the universal and homogenous state created by Napoleon.

 Influence

-The lord and bondsman relationship influenced numerous discussions and ideas in the 20th century, especially because of its connection to Karl Marx's conception of class struggle as the motive force of social development..
+The lord–bondsman relationship influenced numerous discussions and ideas in the 20th century, especially because of its connection to Karl Marx's conception of class struggle as the motive force of social development.

-Hegel's lord–bondsman dialectic has been influential in the social sciences, philosophy, literary studies, critical theory, postcolonial studies and in psychoanalysis.
-Furthermore, Hegel's lord–bondsman trope, and particularly the emphasis on recognition, has been of crucial influence on Martin Buber's relational schema in I and Thou, Simone de Beauvoir's account of the history and dynamics of gender relations in The Second Sex and Frantz Fanon's description of the colonial relation in Black Skin, White Masks.
-Susan Buck-Morss's article Hegel and Haiti argues that the Haitian revolution influenced Hegel's writing of his lord–bondsman dialectic.
+Hegel's lord–bondsman dialectic has been influential in the social sciences, philosophy, literary studies, critical theory, postcolonial studies, and in psychoanalysis.
+Furthermore, Hegel's lord–bondsman trope, and particularly the emphasis on recognition, has been of crucial influence on Martin Buber's relational schema in I and Thou, Simone de Beauvoir's account of the history and dynamics of gender relations in The Second Sex, and Frantz Fanon's description of the colonial relation in Black Skin, White Masks.
+Susan Buck-Morss's article Hegel and Haiti argues that the Haitian Revolution influenced Hegel's writing of his lord–bondsman dialectic.